Grades 7 & 8 – Preparing for high school

 Extended trips develop a more global view

 Building on their shorter travel experiences in the earlier grades, students are now ready for trips of extended length and destinations around the world.
 They continue to travel with classmates and teachers and by this time homesickness is rarely an issue.
 Trips are designed to foster a more global view.

 Make a difference, make an impact

 Although building a child’s confidence begins the day they enter Fern Hill, the process is ongoing.
 We know that real-world experiences offer a dramatic boost to a student’s confidence and independence.
-Whether it’s a local community service project, or travelling to Kenya to build a water well, Fern Hill students are lucky enough to experience life-changing experiences while still young.
+Whether it’s a local community service project, or travelling to Kenya to build classrooms or a water well, Fern Hill students are lucky enough to experience life-changing experiences while still young.
 It’s a wonderful part of the Fern Hill experience.
 They learn first-hand what it means to make a difference in our world, to have a real impact through international programs like Round Square.

 Opportunities like these ensure that their place in the world will be everything they dream it will be and we encourage students to be thought leaders and world changers!